mcmah309/dioxus-use-js/dioxus-use-js/README.md

 # `dioxus-use-js`

-A macro generates Rust bindings to JavaScript or TypeScript functions, with compile time checks.
+A macro that generates Rust bindings to JavaScript or TypeScript functions, with compile time checks.
 For use with [`Dioxus`](https://github.com/DioxusLabs/dioxus).
 Works across **Web**, **Desktop**, and **Mobile** — no `wasm-bindgen` required.

 ---